gvwilson/thirdbit/src/fiction/iffy/index.md

 *i wanted t' see what was gonna happen t' honesty* Iffy's thought at her.
-*jeep ain't been right since his time cuz o' what got mixed into him an' i wanted t' know what you might be leavin' behind*
+*jeep ain't been th' same since his time cuz o' what got mixed into him an' i wanted t' know what you might be leavin' behind*